yii1tech/config/README.md

     <br>
 </p>

-This extension introduces persistent configuration repository for Laravel.
+This extension introduces persistent configuration repository for Yii 1.
 Its usage in particular provides support for application runtime configuration, loading config from database.

 For license information check the [LICENSE](LICENSE.md)-file.